Jennifer Packer: The Eye Is Not Satisfied With Seeing

 Her paintings, most recently seen at the Whitney in the 2019 Biennial, slide between the fidelity of depiction and the freedom of abstraction.
 This avowal of both clarity and opacity endows her paintings with the same complexity she sees in the Black sitters that populate her art—and the world.
 "My inclination to paint," Packer has said, "especially from life, is a completely political one.
 We belong here.
 We deserve to be seen and acknowledged in real time.
 We deserve to be heard and to be imaged with shameless generosity and accuracy."

 Jennifer Packer: The Eye Is Not Satisfied With Seeing was initiated by Serpentine and curated by Melissa Blanchflower, curator, exhibitions and public art with Natalia Grabowska, assistant curator.
-The presentation at the Whitney is organized by Rujeko Hockley, assistant curator.
+The presentation at the Whitney is organized by Rujeko Hockley, Arnhold Associate Curator, and Jane Panetta, curator and director of the collection.

 Generous support for Jennifer Packer: The Eye Is Not Satisfied with Seeing is provided by the Jerome L. Greene Foundation.